kpkrishan/Generate_UserId/README.md

 	Second digit would be Nth Position from right of Pin Number.

 ### The UserId Generation

-userid= "fist letter of longer name"+ "smaller name"+ fisrt digit + second digit
+userid= "fist letter of longer name"+ "smaller name"+ first digit + second digit

 And , atlast toggle the obtained userid (Swap the cases).

 #### Example:

-1. fist name =Krishan
+1. first name =Krishan

     last name = Pandey

     pin number =12345678

     N=4

     ##### Explaination:

 	since First name is longer in length than last name.

-	And extract 4th digit from left and 4th digit from right of the pin number. from left = 4
+	And extract 4th digit from left and 4th digit from right of the pin number.

+	from left = 4

 	from right = 5

 	userid= KPandey45

 	Atlast swap the cases and final userid becomes =kpANDEY45

-2. fist name =Kunal
+2. first name =Kunal

     last name = Pandey

     pin number =98765432

     N=5

     ##### Explaination:

 	since First name is smaller in length than last name.

-	And extract 5th digit from left and 5th digit from right of the pin number. from left = 5
+	And extract 5th digit from left and 5th digit from right of the pin number.

+	from left = 5

 	from right = 6

 	userid= PKunal56

 	Atlast swap the cases and final userid becomes =pkUNAL56

-3.fist name =Kunal
+3.first name =Kunal

     last name = Kumar

     pin number =98763450

     N=7

     ##### Explaination:

 	since First name and last name both are equal in length.

 	Then alphabetical order would come in the picture.
 And hence Last name is smaller and first name is longer as in Kumar m comes first than n in Kunal.

-	And extract 7th digit from left and 7th digit from right of the pin number. from left = 5
+	And extract 7th digit from left and 7th digit from right of the pin number.

+	from left = 5

 	from right = 8

 	userid= KKumar58

 	Atlast swap the cases and final userid becomes =kkUMAR58